 Koreatown's multi-family building stock means most HVAC work occurs in occupied buildings with limited access windows, noise considerations, and shared infrastructure.
 We coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.

-The neighborhood's urban heat island effect—the result of dense building coverage, limited green space, and high vehicle traffic—means the area experiences temperatures 3 to 5 degrees higher than less-dense neighborhoods.
-HVAC systems here need to be sized for these conditions, and air quality is a consistent concern given proximity to the 10 Freeway and heavy street-level traffic.
-We recommend MERV 13 filtration as a standard for Koreatown installations.
+The urban heat island effect—the result of dense building coverage, limited green space, and high vehicle traffic—means the neighborhood often experiences temperatures 3 to 5 degrees higher than less-dense areas.
+HVAC systems here need to be sized for these conditions, and air quality is a consistent concern given proximity to the 10 Freeway.
+We recommend MERV 13 filtration as a standard starting point for Koreatown installations to combat traffic-related pollutants.

 Our IAQ Diagnostic Process

 We do not guess when it comes to your health.
-Our diagnostic process starts with a baseline assessment using calibrated IAQ meters to measure PM2.5, PM10, CO2, VOCs, and humidity levels.
+Our process begins with a professional assessment using calibrated IAQ meters to measure PM2.5, PM10, CO2, VOCs, and humidity.
+This establishes a baseline for your home.

 Common IAQ Mistakes to Avoid